Harka Sampang: Political career

-Rai contested the 2019 by-elections for the mayor of Dharan as an independent but only managed to get 422 votes.
+Rai contested the 2017 by-elections for the mayor of Dharan as an independent but only managed to get 422 votes.
 He again contested for the post of mayor at the 2022 elections still as an independent and was elected after getting a vote share of 39.8%.

 Activism

 After six years working abroad he returned to Dharan and opened the National Unity Network to protest against corruption.
 He was also involved in protests against tax raises, illegal sand extraction from rivers and the water scarcity in Dharan.
 In 2016, Rai became the coordinator of people displaced by the expansion of the Madan Bhandari Inner Terai Highway.
+He built Shram Sanskriti Park to showcase the history of Dharan.